 - The IRS has a 10 year statute of limitations in which to collect on assessed taxes.
 However, the statute does not start until your returns have been filed and assessed.

-- If you refuse to file back tax returns there can be legal consequences—but even an AZ IRS Tax Attorney is not going to be able to get the IRS to agree to not filing a back tax return.
+- If you refuse to file back tax returns there can be legal consequences—but even an Arizona IRS Tax Attorney is not going to be able to get the IRS to agree to not filing a back tax return.

 - If you have not filed for a few years the IRS will file a Substitute for Return (SFR) which is prepared in the most negative way possible.
 If this has already occurred, it can be corrected by filing a correct return at the Service Center that prepared the SFR.